delthas/JavaMP3/README.md

 The javadoc for the API is located at: https://mpeg.delthas.fr/

-This API full supports multithread calls, there is no shared static state.
+This API fully supports multithreaded calls, there is no shared static state.
 For example, if trying to decode multiple MPEG files from a music folder, you are encouraged to use multiple threads.

 ## Building